RafaRemote/oc_python_p02_market_analysis/readme.md

 ## 5. All categories
 ### Usage cases
-- [x] scrape informations for all categories of books
+- [x] scrape information for all categories of books
 - [x] scrape book image of each product page visited

-will extract all the informations for each book of each categories.
+will extract all the information for each book of each category.

 if __arg3 == 'yes'__: will store the image of the product pages visited.